takaakit/astah-pro-mcp/README.md

   > *Note*: This MCP server only connects to AI assistants/agents running on the same machine as Astah Professional.
   According to Astah's terms of use, using Astah via an AI assistant/agent is permitted only if you hold a valid license and access it exclusively for your own use with your licensed Astah.
 Allowing a non-licensed third party to operate Astah via such an assistant/agent is strictly prohibited.
   For details, please refer to the FAQ ([English](https://astah.net/support/cv-members-guide/#ai-external-access) / [Japanese](https://astah.change-vision.com/ja/faq/faq-license/ai-external-access.html)) or [contact Change Vision (the developer of Astah)](https://astah.net/about/contact/) directly.

-  > *Tip:* This is just the personal impression, but we recommend *Claude Code* or *Claude Desktop* because they use tool functions more appropriately.
-Additionally, if processing speed is your priority, go with *Claude Code*.

 <br>